The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: Introduction

-There are some objects that present simpler transformations under the symmetry \rf{symmtransf}.
+Some objects present simpler transformations under the symmetry \rf{symmtransf}.
 We shall refer to them as {\em primary fields}, and they are the matter fields, the non-abelian electric and magnetic fluxes, and some special Wilson line operators.